Picovoice/porcupine/demo/android/README.md

 **NOTE:** If running the Porcupine as a service on Android < 10, you will need to stop the service before attempting to record audio in another application.
 This is a limitation of the Android OS that is documented [here](https://developer.android.com/guide/topics/media/sharing-audio-input).

+## Speech to Text

+This demo is intended for applications that use Porcupine Wake Work engine with Android's STT recognition service.

 ## Use Custom Wake Words (.ppn files)

 The demos use built-in wake words that are included with Porcupine (e.g. "Computer", "Alexa", "Picovoice").
 To add a custom wake word (e.g. one created by [Picovoice Console](https://picovoice.ai/console/) to your Android application a couple of extra steps must be taken: